 When I started website-building in the pre-blog era of 2005, I found an article titled “26 steps to $26k in One Year.”
-Although by 2020 standards that advice is terribly outdated, in 2005 those 26 steps were my bible and helped me create several thriving e-commerce companies and blogs, and over time informed my leap into social media.
-Although for the sake of privacy I won’t be sharing the user name in this post, my most successful social media presence is on Instagram, where I’m rounding the corner of 100,000 followers on the account where I post my hand-illustrated art.
+Although by 2020 standards that advice would be terribly outdated, in 2005 those 26 steps were my gameplan and helped me create several thriving e-commerce companies and blogs, and over time informed my leap into social media.
+Although for the sake of privacy I won’t be sharing the user name in this post, my most successful social media presence is on Instagram, where I recently passed 100,000 followers on the account where I post my hand-illustrated art.

 As an homage to that document that launched me into a profitable online presence, I decided to collate the knowledge I’ve gained from growing my Instagram account and staying up to date on multiple social media marketing channels into my own document I’m calling 25 steps to 25k followers in one year

 How to succeed as an artist on Instagram in 2020:

 It’s harder than ever to get started on Instagram – or any platform, but waiting won’t make it any easier.
 The first step to succeed on Instagram in 2020 as an artist is simple: start.